 ISUN Meets is a collective of conversations to serve you on your natural beauty journey.
-It is a space where minds alike meet to offer both shared and unique perspectives on nourishing your skin and soul respectively through accessible methods and approaches that support your ISUN beauty regime.
+It is a space where minds alike meet to offer both shared and unique perspectives on nourishing your skin and soul respectively through accessible methods and approaches that support your ISUN beauty routine.

 Helén Løddesol - House of Good People

 Helén R. Løddesøl is a seasoned practitioner in the fields of intuitive energy healing, Reiki teaching and yoga practice, with over two decades of experience in these holistic and spiritual realms.
-Her wellness practices reflect her compassionate and heart-centered approach, which serves as the foundation of her latest endeavour: "House of Good People", a small business committed to producing high-quality handmade products that are socially responsible and ethically driven.
+Her wellness practices reflect her compassionate and centred approach, which serves as the foundation of her latest endeavour: "House of Good People", a small business committed to producing high-quality handmade products that are socially responsible and ethically driven.
 This month, we are delighted to launch our beautifully-crafted travel pouch sets in collaboration with House of Good People.
 The below conversation provides the perfect opportunity to share Helén's inspiring dream and story.

 Helén, how did you develop the vision for House of Good People and what inspired you to create the company?